Backdoor Smoothing: Demystifying Backdoor Attacks on Deep Neural Networks: Empirical Evaluation

+Before investigating backdoor attacks using \mEntr, we empirically validate our understanding of its parameters to motivate our choices of these parameters later on.
+As stated in Section~\ref{sec:w}, \mEntr relies on two important parameters.
+This includes the variance of the noise distribution $\sigma$ which influences how local the smoothed classifier is.
+Further, the amount of sampled noise points $n$ per test point influences \mEntr.
+We show that as $n$ is larger, the measure is more stable.
+Yet, an $n$ as small as $250$ points suffices to obtain a stable output of the measure.
+We first outline the experimental setting and the layout of the plots, before we turn to the parameters $\sigma$ and $n$.
+Afterwards, we proceed with our study on backdoors.

-\textbf{Setting.} To test $\mEntr$, we deploy small networks on Fashion MNIST~\citep{xiao2017/online}, which achieve an accuracy of around $88$\%.
+\paragraph{Experimental Setting} We study two datasets, Fashion MNIST~\citep{xiao2017/online} and CIFAR10~\citep{krizhevsky2009learning}.
+On the former, we deploy small networks which achieve an accuracy of around $88$\%.
 These networks contain a convolution layer with $32$ $3\!\times\!3$ filters, a max-pooling layer of $2\!\times\!2$, another convolution layer with $12$ $3\!\times\!3$ filter, a dense layer with $50$ neurons, and a softmax layer with $10$ neurons.
-We further experiment on CIFAR10~\citep{krizhevsky2009learning}, where we train a ResNet18~\citep{he2016deep} $200$ epochs to achieve $91.8$\% accuracy.
+We further experiment on CIFAR10, where we train a ResNet18~\citep{he2016deep} $200$ epochs to achieve an accuracy of $91.8$\%.
+In general, we report the results of one network in this subsection, yet rerun the experiments several times to confirm that the results remain consistent.

-\textbf{Plots.} We plot the distribution of $\mName$ over $n$ test points using box-plots.
+\paragraph{Plots} Given a batch $X$ of size 250 test points, we plot the distribution of $\mEntr(X)$ using box plots.
 These plots depict the mean (orange line), the quartiles (blue boxes, whiskers) and outliers (dots).
-We follow the standard definition for outliers in~\cite{frigge1989some}: An outlier is defined as a point further away than 1.5 the interquartile range from the quartiles.
+We follow a standard definition for outliers by \cite{frigge1989some}: An outlier is defined as a point further away than 1.5 the interquartile range from the quartiles.
 More concretely, $Q_{25}$ is the first quartile and $Q_{75}$ is the third quartile (and $Q_{50}$ is the median).
-Value $\val$ is an outlier iff
+Value $\val$ is an outlier if and only if